Will reality meet your expectations?

 ***Our main recommendation is to get married on a weekday.
 Weekends and holidays see much larger crowds at the beaches, so you’ll have a more secluded experience during the week.

-- Most locals do not own an umbrella.
+- Most locals do not take an umbrella when they leave the house.
 We just find cover and wait a minute or two for the rain to stop.

 - Trade winds average 12 mph and help keep the islands cool.
 (We love the trade winds!)